apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/SHOW ALTER_EN.md

 1. Show the task execution of all modified columns of default DB SHOW ALTER TABLE COLUMN;

+2. Show the last task execution of modified columns of some table SHOW ALTER TABLE COLUMN WHERE TableName = "table1" ORDER BY CreateTime LIMIT 1;

-2. Show the execution of tasks to create or delete ROLLUP index for specified DB SHOW ALTER TABLE ROLLUP FROM example_db;
+3. Show the execution of tasks to create or delete ROLLUP index for specified DB SHOW ALTER TABLE ROLLUP FROM example_db;

-3. Show cluster operations related tasks (only administrators use!
+4. Show cluster operations related tasks (only administrators use!
 To be realized...
 SHOW ALTER CLUSTER;

 ## keyword